aerickt/lapwing-for-beginners/README.md

 # Build instructions

+> This is only for contributors!

 Install `mdbook` and the [external links preprocessor](https://crates.io/crates/mdbook-external-links).

 ```
 cargo install mdbook mdbook-external-links
 ```

-Inside in the root folder, build with:
+In the root folder, build with:

 ```
 mdbook build